Gordonby/Devcenter/README.md

 This guide helps accelerate onboarding to the two Azure Services that Azure Devcenter enables by providing Bicep Infrastructure as Code to quickly deploy and configure the services.

-1. [Azure Devbox](https://learn.microsoft.com/azure/dev-box/overview-what-is-microsoft-dev-box) - Give your developers access to managed Windows Virtual Machines to code on
+1. [Microsoft Dev Box](https://learn.microsoft.com/azure/dev-box/overview-what-is-microsoft-dev-box) - Give your developers access to managed Windows Virtual Machines to code on
 1. [Azure Deployment Environments](https://azure.microsoft.com/products/deployment-environments) - Provide curated Azure infra templates to your developers to *deploy* their code into

 > Please note this repo is in active development, most scenarios are complete, but some have been flagged with `todo`